 Previous articles have addressed fire escape maintenance tips.
 The two basic types of maintenance include paint and structural repairs.
 A fresh coat of paint does more than look nice; it prevents deterioration, like rust.
 More important, however, are structural repairs.
 Paint should never cover up a problem.

 Structural repairs should be made following an annual inspection to make sure that fire escapes will operate properly as needed.
 For example, inspectors need to check steps, railings, hardware, support beams, and points of attachment.
 Maintaining the structural integrity of fire escapes—and keeping them free from obstruction—will allow them to perform their job when needed.
 These basic, preventive steps could also eliminate tragedies like those examples recounted in the article in The Atlantic.

 While new fire codes provide a better solution than these external means of egress, fire escapes can still play an important role in life safety for older buildings.

-If you have a three-story building with fire escapes, call our office at 877-576-5200 to see whether you can turn this life-safety feature into added savings.
+If you have a three-story building with fire escapes or would like a free building insurance quote, call our office at 877-576-5200 to see whether you can turn this life-safety feature into added savings.